 Budapest in November will offer you one of the most stunning autumn experiences in Europe.
 While the city is typically on the colder side this time of year, Budapest has more than enough to make the trip worth it.

-You can walk the old city with a traditional Hungarian Chimney Cake, and after that, a hearty bowl of warm goulash.
+You can walk the old city with a traditional Hungarian Chimney Cake, and after that, a hearty bowl of goulash.
 Better still, Budapest experiences a seasonal low in tourism around November.
 So visits to the parliament house, castle, and old city will be far less crowded.

 2. Rome, Italy